Dr. Mario: Development

 Dr. Mario was produced by Gunpei Yokoi, creator of the Game Boy and Game & Watch handheld systems.
-Takahiro Harada, producer of the Wario Land: Shake It!, was its programmer.
+Takahiro Harada, who would later produce Wario Land: Shake It!, was its programmer.
 Its music was composed by Hirokazu Tanaka, and has been re-used and arranged such as in the Super Smash Bros. series.

 Re-releases

 Dr. Mario spawned several remakes and ports that were released on various Nintendo consoles.
 The original version's multiplayer portion was ported to two Nintendo arcade systems: the Nintendo VS. System (as Vs. Dr. Mario) and the PlayChoice-10.
 Vs. Dr. Mario was first shown at Nintendo's Seventh Annual Distributor Meeting in San Diego, and both versions were released simultaneously in August 1990.
 An enhanced remake of Dr. Mario was paired with Tetris in the Super Nintendo Entertainment System compilation game Tetris & Dr. Mario, released on 30 December 1994.
 This was re-released in Japan on 30 March 1997, as a downloadable game for the Super Famicom's Satellaview peripheral, with the name Dr. Mario BS Version.
 It was re-released again in Japan for the Super Famicom's and Game Boy's downloadable Nintendo Power cartridges.

 The NES version was ported twice to the Game Boy Advance: first in 2004 as one of thirty games in the Classic NES Series (Famicom Mini Series in Japan), then bundled with a version of the Puzzle League series in 2005 as Dr. Mario & Puzzle League, with updated graphics and new music.
 Nintendo Puzzle Collection and the Nintendo GameCube Preview Disc, both released in 2003 for the GameCube, can copy the NES version of Dr. Mario to the Game Boy Advance using the Nintendo GameCube – Game Boy Advance link cable.
 The NES version was released on the Wii U Virtual Console in 2014 and was one of the launch games for the Nintendo Classics service on September 19, 2018.
 The original Game Boy version was re-released on the Nintendo 3DS Virtual Console in 2011 and 2012, and on the Nintendo Classics service on March 12, 2024.